HL7/cql/input/pages/04-logicalspecification.md

 For calculations involving weeks, the duration of a week is equivalent to 7 days.

-When calculating duration between DateTime values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When calculating duration between DateTime values with different timezone offsets, the values are normalized to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

 If either argument is null, the result is null.